 Whole prey includes skin, feathers/fur, organs, glands, blood, and intestinal tract which is not found in raw meat safe for human consumption at a supermarket or butcher.
 Raw meat, bones, and organs for human consumption have gone through production processes.
-This means the skin, fur/feathers, glands, intestinal tract, and blood is removed from all meat products in preparation for sell and human consumption and all of the beneficial nutrients are removed along with these items, too.
+This means the skin, fur/feathers, glands, intestinal tract, and blood is removed from all meat products in preparation for sale and human consumption, and all of the beneficial nutrients are removed along with these items, too.

 Fur, feathers, and intestinal contents provide fiber which supports gut health.
 The inclusion of all internal organs, glands, and blood provides a higher concentration of vitamins and minerals in comparison to store-purchased meat.
 Additionally, whole prey stimulates the mind and body of dogs and cats.
 Whole prey requires pets to chew, rip, and tear away at whole prey for consumption.
 This experience provides mental and physical enrichment not found in other feeding methods.

 "GROSS BITS, OFF-CUTS, AND WHOLE PREY ARE HIGHLY NUTRITIOUS!"